 Note: Due to changes with the publisher, the ebook version of Dark Haven is temporarily unavailable.
-It will be returning under the SOL Publishing imprint this fall.
+It will be returning under the SOL Publishing imprint soon.

 An interview with Gail Z. Martin on Dark Haven: Book Three in The Chronicles of the Necromancer.

 Q. You finished up Tris Drayke’s quest for the crown in The Blood King.
 Where do you take the story for Tris in Dark Haven?